Mobiuslau/mobiuslau.github.io/optcg/gy-law/index.md

 <video src="playline-videos/other_searcher_loop.mp4" controls="controls" style="max-width: 100%;"></video>

 If a card is desperately needed, and a search does not find it, LA can be used to bounce the searcher, such that it can be played again to search deeper.
 1c searchers are the most suitable due to the low cost committed to the searches.
-In principle, any card can be looped like this if necessary, and if there is enough DON!! available.le.
+In principle, any card can be looped like this if necessary, and if there is enough DON!! available.

 ### 3.2. &nbsp; Matchup Strategies (OP15)

-OP16 strategies are a work in progress.egies.
+OP16 strategies are a work in progress.

 #### 3.2.1. &nbsp; P Enel